VariantSync/RaQuN/INSTALL.md

 # Installation
 Please refer to REQUIREMENTS.md for the requirements of the two different setups.

-## Installation- Running the Experiments with Docker
+## Installation - Running the Experiments with Docker
 The following installation instructions apply, if you plan to run the experiments presented in our paper __with__ Docker.

 ### Installation Instructions